- Publisher: ANAMED

-Curators: Lioba Theis, Su Sultan Akülker, Caroline Mang
+- Editors: Lioba Theis, Su Sultan Akülker, and Caroline Mang

 - Authors: Su Sultan Akülker, Klaus Belke, Birgitt Borkopp-Restle, Friedrich Hild, Cedric Huss, Johannes Koder, Caroline Mang, Philipp Pichler, Nina Rannharter, Marcell Restle, Liobe Theis, B. Tolga Uyar, Peter Waldhausl

 - Language: English [This book is also available in Turkish: Arşivin Belleği: Marcell Restle’nin Anadolu Araştırmaları]

 - Category: Byzantine Empire, Art History, History

 Marcell Restle was born in 1932 in a small town named Bad Waldsee in southern Germany and studied art history, Byzantine studies, and the history of Christianity at the universities of Tübingen and Munich.
 The classes Restle took from German and Turkish professors at Istanbul University, where he studied for a year, opened up new horizons for him.
 The studies he made of Islamic, Seljuk, and, especially, Ottoman art and architecture, as well as of Byzantine art; the classes he taught at the universities of Vienna and Munich on these topics; and the countless study trips he made around the Eastern Mediterranean, including to Istanbul and Anatolia, made him an expert in the field of architecture, especially in the systematic documentation of buildings.